Capital Region Real Estate News and Market Update November 1, 2016

 October 2016 sales figures indicate a continuing weak sellers' market seen for the last five months.
 This is a good sign that buyers still have an excellent opportunity in this market before it cycles to sellers' advantage once more.

-*This ratio can be used to determine whether we are in a buyers' or sellers' market as indicated in Dennis Maier's article on Market Timing featured in eZine Real Estate.
 In general, if it would (theoretically) take less than 6 1/2 months to sell the current inventory it's a sellers' market.
 If it would take more than 9 months to sell all the homes on the market it's a buyers' market.

 Summary: Buying a home has its vastly rewarding moments, of course, but it can also be a long road paved with sinkhole-size regrets.
 And no one knows this better than homeowners who’ve been through the process of buying a home (or renting an apartment) and, now looking back, have the perspective to see what they did right—and what they did desperately, disastrously wrong.